ctrl-peace/yahtzee-game/README.md

 # Yahtzee Game in Java

 This project is a Yahtzee game implemented in Java with a graphical user interface (GUI) using the Swing library.
 Players can roll dice, hold dice, and score various combinations just like the traditional Yahtzee game.
+This project was originally created in 2024, but I uploaded it to GitHub in 2025.

 ## Features